slowkow/soy-rtms/README.md

 ## Software Requirements

-I performed the analysis on [Ubuntu Linux][ubuntu] and have not tried to run it on Mac or Windows.
+I performed the analysis on [Ubuntu] and have not tried to run it on Mac or Windows.

 Software requirements: